Department of Bio-Medical Sciences faculty perform research in areas including neurosciences,

 Dr. Thomas's research and teaching interests include development and implementation of specialized pharmacy education curriculum and practica, and therapeutics in oncology and cancer pain management.

-Department of Psychology faculty conduct research in a wide variety of areas including anxiety and stress-related medical disorders, neurodevelopmental disorders, cognitive behavioral therapy and more.
+School of Professional and Applied Psychology faculty conduct research in a wide variety of areas including anxiety and stress-related medical disorders, neurodevelopmental disorders, cognitive behavioral therapy and more.

 Dr. DiTomasso's major areas of interest are cognitive-behavioral assessment, therapy, and consultation, anxiety and anxiety-related disorders, primary care psychology, patient non-adherence, developing assessment instruments for health risk behaviors, and research design, measurement, methodology and program evaluation.READ MORE